Have a look around yourself in the office.

 Everyone either slouching on the chair or hunched over the phone.

 We never sit up straight.
 Do you?
 Of course, not!

 We live in the modern world where technology has devoured us, and we have become its slave.
 Whether you are traveling on a train or taking a bite in a café, you can find everyone around you slouched over their smartphones or hunched over any kind of gadget.
-Lack of exercise and physical activity has pushed us to a sedentary life, aftermath of which is irreparable.
+Lack of exercise and physical activity has pushed us to a sedentary life, the aftermath of which is irreparable.
 All of us have fallen prey to poor postures, which is adversely affecting our physical as well as mental health.
 The scary truth is that poor postures are capable of pushing you to serious health ailments.
 Let us see what they are.

 Spinal stenosis is caused by wear-and-tear of the spine which occurs by putting pressure on the nerves that run across the spine.
 Sitting for a long period, that too in a wrong posture wreaks havoc on your spine.
-Work environments have changed and sitting for prolonged periods has become part of a lifestyle which often leads to pain, tingling, numbness and muscle weakness.
+Work environments have changed and sitting for prolonged periods has become part of a lifestyle that often leads to pain, tingling, numbness, and muscle weakness.
 Other causes of spinal stenosis are – herniated disks, thickened ligaments, overgrowth of bones, tumors, etc.